What are Interpersonal Skills?

 Critical thinking can enable us to solve complex problems, both as an individual and as part of a team.
 Just like all other interpersonal skills, improving your critical thinking skills with help you both in life and in your career.

 Being assertive isn’t about being forceful, but it is about being able to stand up for both yourself and others in a way that others can respect.
 To be assertive you need to be open and forthright as to your needs whilst respecting the needs, rights, and views of others.
-Because of this, assertive behaviour is not aggressive behaviour.
+Because of this, assertive behavior is not aggressive behavior.

 Teamworking uses many of the skills we’ve already examined.
-It involves working within a group, contributing ideas, sharing responsibility, being assertive, giving constructive feedback, and learning form and accepting feedback.
+It involves working within a group, contributing ideas, sharing responsibility, being assertive, giving constructive feedback, and learning from and accepting feedback.

 It’s about understanding how you fit within a specific team.
 Do you cooperate well with others, lead, offer support and advice, ease tensions, follow others, or just watch what’s happening?

-If you’ve reached this point in the article then you’ll realise there are a multitude of interpersonal skills that you can take steps to improve.
+If you’ve reached this point in the article then you’ll realize there are a multitude of interpersonal skills that you can take steps to improve.
 The trouble is knowing where to start.